 What is Climate?

 Climate refers to weather conditions ( rainfall, wind, temperature ) over a large region and over time.
 When we talk about the weather, we usually mean what the weather is like that day or week.
-For example, the overall climate in Britain is temperate with cool winters and warm summers, but the weather could be cold in summer for a short period of time.
+For example, the overall climate in Britain is temperate with cool winters and warm summers, but the weather can be cold in summer for a short period of time.
 Weather is generally local and temporary.

 What is Climate Change?